hugsclane/nvim-config/README.md

 </p>
 </div>

-# This is a fork of https://github.com/jdhao real nvim repo.
+# This is a fork of https://github.com/jdhao nvim repo.
 This has been adjusted for my preferences, all credit the structure is his.